dadaarinade-ai/network-portfolio/README.md

 ## Tools and Technologies

 - Nmap (network scanning and auditing)
 - Wireshark (packet capture and analysis)
+- Splunk (collecting, analysing and monitor data for security threats)
 - Firewalls (traffic filtering and rule configuration)
+- Snort(detect and prevent network intrusion)
 - Git and GitHub (version control and collaboration)
 - Markdown and Word (reporting and documentation)